georgesutphin/MCB585-2023/_episodes/03-class-data-frames.md

 {: .language-r}

 &nbsp;
-#### Useful function for examining and extracting information from data frames

-There are many ways to interact with data frames and get information about their contents.
+There are many ways to interact with **data frames** and get information about their contents.
+We have seen some of these previously:

 > ## Useful Data Frame Functions
 >